-Any participant in an investigation who has a complaint regarding the conduct of the investigator or who believes the investigator has a conflict of interest should contact one of the individuals listed under Where to Get Advice and Help, who shall take appropriate actions to address the issue in a prompt and equitable manner.
+Any participant in an investigation who has a complaint regarding the conduct of the investigator or who believes the investigator has a conflict of interest should contact one of the individuals listed at on the Where to get Help page, who shall take appropriate actions to address the issue in a prompt and equitable manner.
 No investigator shall investigate a matter in which he or she has a conflict of interest.

 Support Person/Legal Counsel

 During the investigation process, both the complainant and the respondent may ask a non-attorney support person from the University community to accompany him or her.
 The support person must be a member of the Northwestern community and cannot be a potential witness in the matter.
-Since these are internal University proceedings, the persons involved may not have legal counsel present at any interview during the investigation.
+Since these are internal University proceedings, the persons involved may not have legal counsel present at any interview during the investigation, except as otherwise provided below.
 In cases involving multiple complainants or respondents, the support person cannot be another respondent or complainant.
-The support person does not serve as an advocate on behalf of the complainant or respondent, and he or she must agree to maintain the confidentiality of the process.
+The support person does not serve as an advocate on behalf of the complainant or respondent, may not actively participate in the investigation, and he or she must agree to maintain the confidentiality of the process.

-The goal of the Northwestern University's sexual harassment policy is to provide members of the community with a positive working and learning environment that is free from sexual harassment.
-Complaints of sexual harassment will be investigated in a manner that is consistent with this goal.
+The goal of the Northwestern University's Policy on Sexual Misconduct, Stalking, and Dating and Domestic Violence is to provide members of the community with a positive working and learning environment that is free from sexual misconduct.
+Complaints of sexual misconduct will be investigated in a manner that is consistent with this goal.
 All participants in the investigation will be advised that they should keep the complaint and the investigation confidential.